 Tags: 1982, Chris Elliot, george Meyer, Gerry Mulligan, Letterman, Merrill Markoe, Paul Shaffer, RollingStone, Tom Gammill

 So there is a piece in the new RollingStone about year one of the Letterman show.
 (If you use the link, check under the area labeled ‘features’ And if the link says something about how you need to be a subscriber, just google Rollingstone,Current issue.
 And it will appear.
 Then look for features.).
 As a lot of you may know, this is not a piece of my past that I revisit much.
-For a lot of reasons, among them the fact that whatever the opposite of nostalgic is, I am that.
+I have a lot of reasons, among them the fact that whatever the opposite of nostalgic is, I am that.
 But when the writer of the piece, David Browne, contacted me, I decided I’d play along.
 Because…you know… why not?
 And in the course of playing along, the art director asked me if I had any photos.
 As it turned out, I did.
 I made jpegs out of a bunch of them but for whatever reason, they never made it in to the magazine.
 Which brings us to this blog post.
 Since I went to the trouble of making the damn jpegs , I thought maybe fans of the early Letterman show might enjoy seeing them.
 Lets get ME over with first.
 Here I am when the show first launched.
 The important writer shirt was a sarcastic souvenir from my days of being a struggling writer at large, newly moved to Hollywood.
 Which, at that point, was just a few weeks before this.
-I thought it was a very funny thing to have on a shirt.
+I thought it was a very funny thing to have on a shirt that labeled me an important writer.
+In fact, it was the funniest thing I could think of.
 That, in a nutshell, was me then.

-I’m going in chronological order…This is a picture of the set during a rehearsal of Dave’s MORNING show…which preceded the night show.
+I’m going in chronological order…This is a picture of the set during a rehearsal of The David Letterman Show, which was Dave’s live MORNING show.
+It preceded the night show.
 It was on the air live 90 minutes a day at 10 in the morning on NBC for 19 weeks before it got cancelled.It was a lot like the night show but, if you can imagine it, even weirder.
 It had “a family”…many of them funny cerebral comedian character writer/performers.(The brilliant hilarious Valri Bromfield, Edie McClurg, Wil Shriner and Rich Hall, to name 4).
 The guy sitting with Dave is comedian Bob Sarlotte, who was supposed to be a kind of a side kick.
-He moved all the way to NYC, only to have the whole show up end in just a few months.
-When the show was cancelled two good things happened.
+He moved his family all the way to NYC, only to have the whole show up-end in just a few months.
+This was not the way things were supposed to go.
+However, when the show was cancelled two good things happened.
 We won an Emmy.
 And we got this cool telegram from Martin Scorcese.
-That was certainly very nice of him!

 And this is what my assistant Chris Elliot , who was about 13 at the time, looked like.
 I had to get his mother’s permission to take this picture.
 No No. I am kidding.
 But he was about 19.
 The photo beneathe this one is what he looked like playing a LifeGuard in a ‘fun in the summer’ special.